krishvio18/hello-/README.md

 test repository is created by krishna for learning GIT this line is added from linux terminal to check if it makes any difference if we change the directory name This line is added from the github portal
+This line is added to understand the pull operation.